deepakbackuply/softaculous_api/cpanel/guide/edit_settings.md

 ## Edit enduser settings using Softaculous API Guide

-This document explains how to edit the enduser settings using Softaculous API.
+This guide explains how to edit the enduser settings using Softaculous API.

 ### via cURL